 They were able to determine that the DIM-treated mice had higher counts of red and white blood cells and blood platelets, which radiation therapy often diminishes.

 It is known that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.

 2) Cancer prevention

-Another natural chemical found in cabbage, parsley, celery and other plants known as apigenin has been found to decrease tumor size in an aggressive form of breast cancer in a recent study conducted at the University of Missouri.
-Researchers claim that their findings show that apigenin has potential to be used as a non-toxic treatment for cancer in the future.
+In a recent study, conducted at the University of Missouri, another chemical found in cabbage, parsley, and celery, called apigenin, was found to decrease tumor size in an aggressive form of breast cancer.
+Researchers claim that their findings show that apigenin has the potential to be used as a non-toxic treatment for cancer in the future.

-Red cabbage contains the powerful antioxidant anthocyanin, the same compound that gives other red and purple-hued fruits and vegetables their vibrant colors.
-Anthocyanins have been shown to slow cancer cell proliferation, kill already formed cancer cells and stop the formation of new tumor growths.
+Red cabbage contains the powerful antioxidant anthocyanin, the same compound that gives other red and purple fruits and vegetables their vibrant colors.

 3) Heart health